- Most VPN companies dropped support for Windows Vista, making it challenging to find a VPN that works well on this OS.

 - If UAC asks for permission to run the tool, allow it

-- Launch Windscribe once the installation is complete
+- Launch the VPN interface once the setup is finished.

 And, if you’re not ready to upgrade to Windows 10, you can check out the best VPN apps for Windows 8 and 8.1.